 Monthly Article by Cate White, San Joaquin County Master Gardener

-June Garden Checklist
+December Garden Checklist

 Reduce irrigation according to temperature and rain, being sure to water plants under eaves that don’t get rainfall.
 Remember not to water with in 48 hours of significant rainfall.

 Continue controlling for ants and snails.

 Wait until January to prune roses.

 Spray fungicide on peach and nectarine trees to prevent peach leaf curl

 Protect frost sensitive plants, and bring those in pots under cover.
 Keep all sensitive plants moist.

 Plant pre-chilled tulip and hyacinth bulbs outside now.

 Purchase cyclamen, violas and primroses for winter color in pots or flowerbeds.